Department of Transportation

 About Monroe County DOT

-The Monroe County Department of Transportation is responsible for the safe and efficient operation of approximately 1,500 lane miles (665 centerline miles) of county-owned highways, 180 bridges, and 275 major culverts on the Monroe County highway system, and 785 traffic signals/flashers.
+The Monroe County Department of Transportation is responsible for the safe and efficient operation and maintenance of approximately 1,495 lane miles (approximately 665 centerline miles) of county-owned highways, 192 bridges (60 are co-maintained with other agencies such as New York State Department of Transportation and New York State Thruway Authority), 344 major culverts, approximately 140 retaining walls, and approximately 820 traffic signal and flasher devices on the Monroe County highway system.
 In addition, the department is responsible for:

 To accomplish its work, the department is divided into five divisions: